DataDog/browser-sdk/packages/rum/README.md

 })
 ```

-**Note**: The `trackUserInteractions` parameter enable the automatic collection of user clicks in your application. **Sensitive and private data** contained in your pages may be included to identify the elements interacted with.
+**Note**: The `trackUserInteractions` parameter enables the automatic collection of user clicks in your application. **Sensitive and private data** contained in your pages may be included to identify the elements interacted with.

 <!-- Note: all URLs should be absolute -->